GreenLimeSia/STNet/README.md

 # STNet
 STNet

-We are preparing the attachments and will upload them shortly!
+We have prepared the extended data for the paper.
+We will shortly add more analyses and results for disentanglement and physical factors.